Evaluation of Learners' Experiences of e-learning Special Interest Group

 ELESIG enjoys contributory sponsorship from a number of sources including the UK Higher Education Academy

-ELESIG is an international community of researchers and practitioners from higher and further education who are involved in investigations of learners' experiences and uses of technology in learning.
+ELESIG is a community of researchers and practitioners from higher and further education who are involved in investigations of learners' experiences and uses of technology in learning.
 ELESIG members work together to share knowledge and practice and develop a shared repertoire of resources which will be of benefit to the community and the sector.

 #ELESIG on Twitter